 Take a Walk along to Explore the Amboli Ghat

-Watch the Video Clip of the drive to & Amboli Ghat Waterfalls.
+Watch the Video Clip of the drive to Ghat and the Waterfalls.

 By the time we reached the big waterfall, we were hungry and ready to have the hot Sabudana Vada.
-The simple shacks offer tea, Onion Bhaji, Sabudana vada and Roasted bhutta.
+The simple shacks offer tea, Onion Bhaji, Sabudana Vada, and Roasted Bhutta.
 Everything is made fresh right in front of you.
-Last year their hottest selling dish was Maggi noodles but this year there was no Maggi.
+Last year their hottest-selling dish was Maggi noodles but this year there was no Maggi.
 With rain and water all around, tea and pakoras could not have tasted better.
 It was raining here at Bada Dabdaba.
-So we decided to go and meet another waterfall some 10 km’s away.
+So we decided to go and meet another waterfall some 10 km away.